omundy/learn-git-milestones/README.md

   1. ✏️ Add a README file: `README.md`
   1. ✏️ In the README write your name and the date
   1. ✏️ Use some [Markdown tags](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
-  1. ✏️ Commit your changes and add a link to this repo to [row 3a](#completions) below.
+  1. ✏️ Commit your changes and add a link to this repo to [completions](#completions).